The word ‘Unsuccessful’ broadly graces millions of pages of electronic and postal mail every day.

-The applicant who may apply for 1 job a day, can potentially read and absorb the word ‘unsuccessful’ 30-40 times a month.
-Possibly hundreds of times a year.
-Seldom have we stopped to think what this does for wellness and stae of mind.
+The applicant who may apply for 1 job a day, can potentially read and absorb the word ‘unsuccessful’ 30 times a month and possibly hundreds of times ever year.
+Seldom have we stopped to think what this does for wellness and state of mind.

-Research today shows how impressionable the subconscious mind is when faced with any kind of repeated behaviour or when exposed to repeated phrasing.
-A belief is formed through neuron connections which can solidify into belief.
-We read this in crime novels where the kidnapped sympathises and often protects the kidnapper (the Stockholm syndrome) as the kidnapper continually justifies his/her position to the kidnapped.
-Although an extreme example, we can argue then behaviour (repeated phrasing) has similar potential to be absorbed and agreed to if phrasing like being ‘unsuccessful’ is repeated.
+Research today shows how impressionable the subconscious mind is when faced with any kind of repeated behavior or when exposed to repeated phrasing.
+A belief is formed through neural connections which can solidify into belief with repeated exposure.
+We read this in crime novels and movies where the kidnapped sympathises and often protects the kidnapper (the stockholm syndrome) as the kidnapper continually justifies his/her position to the kidnapped individual.
+Although an extreme example, we can argue then behavior or repeated phrasing has similar potential to be absorbed and agreed to if phrasing like being ‘unsuccessful’ is repeated over a lifetime.

-As companies grow its rare where processes don’t take over people.
-Processes are essential with large businesses, however, If left unchecked, terminology can have a very personal, emotional and often detrimental Impact in terms of the bounce-back ability of applicants.
+Processes are an essential part of business, however, If processes are left unchecked, repeated terminology can have a very personal, emotional and often detrimental Impact in terms of the bounce-forward ability of applicants.

-I agree rejection is part of life and often leads to greener pastures, but offering a rejected applicant gratitude and best of luck in future applications and endeavours without the use of being made to feel unsuccessful may be a stronger way to promote mental health and offer the applicant a small light at the end of what can be a very dark tunnel.
+I agree – rejection is part of life and often leads to greener pastures, but offering a rejected applicant gratitude for example, and or other potential avenues for growth is possible – without the use of being made to feel unsuccessful.
+This is a stronger way be a stronger way to promote mental health and offer applicants a small light at the end of what can be a very dark unsuccessful tunnel.